hannulyri/neb-project/README.md

 Tests that I totally disregarded were testing services, repositories, models, DTO etc...

-### Error Handling
+### Exception Handling

-Error handling was much more easy to do using java 8's Optional-class (https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html).
+Exception handling was much more easy to do using java 8's Optional-class (https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html).
 A great new feature!